JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 2.4 Overview of Architecture

-The architecture (Figure 1) implements a three-region full mesh, where each region contains:
+The architecture implements a three-region full mesh, where each region contains:

 One egress VPC (central = true)